juancadile/PyETR-myfork/docs/theory/overview.md

 !!! info
     For this view, the issue structure contains only a single item, which is clear from `v.base` but less so from `v.to_str()`.
-    This is because issues are not local to particular positions in the stage or supposition, but apply globally to a view We will discuss this further in [TODO].
+    This is because issues are not local to particular positions in the stage or supposition, but apply globally to a view.
+    We will discuss this further in [TODO].
     This is one advantage to the more verbose `base` representation.

-Finally, the dependency relation is determined by the prefix
+Finally, in `v.to_str()` the dependency relation is determined by the prefix
 ```
 ∀z ∃w
 ```
-in the case of `v.to_str()` and the suffix
+while for `v.base` it is determined by the suffix:
 ```
 U={z} E={w} deps=z{w}
 ```

-in the case of `v.base`.
-The latter tells us that the view contains the arbitrary objects `z` and `w`, with `z` being universal and `w` being existential.
+The `v.base` form tells us explicitly that the view contains the arbitrary objects `z` and `w`, with `z` being universal and `w` being existential.
 In ETR, existential objects can depend on universals, and so the `deps` part tells us that the set of existentials depending on `z` is just the set `w`, i.e. that the only dependency is that of `w` on `z`.

 The `to_str()` representation contains the same information in a condensed form.
-We can see the ∀ (for all) and ∃ (there exists) quantifier symbols attached to each arbitrary object tell us whether they are universal or existential repsectively.
+We can see the ∀ (for all) and ∃ (there exists) quantifier symbols attached to each arbitrary object tell us whether they are universal or existential respectively.
 The dependencies are encoded in the order that the variables are listed: because the existential `w` is to the right of the universal `z`, `w` must depend on `z`.

 !!! info